msdk/msdk/msdk-featdet/msdk-featdet-ADAP-3D/Readme.md

 2. To implement a method for detecting isotopes.
 3. To resample raw profile mass spectra to achieve consistent sampling across all scans.

-## Conclusion
+## Notes from Dharak

-*For implementing this algorithm in java I developed my own class for sparse matrix and developed my own methods for different matrix operations.
-In addition to that I also developed my own classes for implementing BiGaussian and Gaussian which helped me to improve my coding skills.
+"For implementing ADAP-3D in Java I developed a class for sparse matrix and associated methods for different matrix operations.
+In addition, I developed classes for BiGaussian and Gaussian fitting.
+All of these developments helped me improve my coding skills.
+I learned a new framework of Java, new coding standard, how to code efficiently in terms of time and memory, and applied many concepts I studied in college.

 Working with Open Chemistry was my first experience with open source software development and I really enjoyed it.
-I learned a new framework of java, new coding standard, how to code efficiently in terms of time and memory both, applied many concepts studied in college.
-I got to work with many distinguish people of the field.
+I got to work with many distinguished people of the field.
 It was a very enriching experience, which I intend to continue participating.
-Thanks to all the mentors who helped me to achieve the desired results.*
+Thanks to all the mentors who helped me to achieve the desired results."